 - Missing Dowel pins.

-A loose bolt on a flexplate or a crack between it’s holes can result in a knocking or rattling sound.
+A loose bolt on a flexplate or a crack between it’s bolt holes; can result in a knocking or rattling sound.
 The sound is very similar to a bad connecting rod and is often misdiagnosed.

-If you listen to the transmission bell housing with a stethoscope, while the engine is idling, any sounds coming from inside the bellhousing indicate flexplate problems.
+So, If you listen to the transmission bell housing with a stethoscope; while the engine is idling, any sounds coming from inside the bellhousing indicate flexplate problems.
 Some bell housings have an inspection port.
-Remove the inspection port, and shine a shop light on the flexplate.
+Remove the inspection port; and shine a shop light on the flexplate.

 A cracked flex plate is almost always a sign of other problems.
-If not properly diagnosed it will occur again and often damage to the transmission may follow.
-The same things that cause the flex plate to crack can also cause transmission problems.
-Consequently, Damaged and leaking front seals and front transmission pumps are common symptoms.
+Furthermore, If not properly diagnosed it will occur again and often damage to the transmission may follow.
+The same things that cause the flexplate to crack can also cause transmission problems.
+Finally, Damaged and leaking front seals; and front transmission pumps are common symptoms.